What is Autism?

 - signposting or referral to relevant services - for example physical health, mental health and other community and council departments

 There's lots of support available to autistic adults.
-To find out about what services are availble, check out our Community Catalogue.
+To find out what support services are available to support adults with autism, please visit Community Directory.

-What are our future plans to help carers?
+What are our future plans to help autism?